knpuniversity/rest/knpu/post.rst

     It worked.
 Believe me - I'm an API

 Other than the random text we're still returning, this endpoint is looking great.
-Now to GET a programmer.
+Now to GET a programmer!

 .. _`php.net: php://`: http://www.php.net/manual/en/wrappers.php.php#wrappers.php.input
 .. _`The Wonderful World of Composer`: http://knpuniversity.com/screencast/composer